Committees and working groups

 The Wye Revives Working Group is focussed on the purchase and reuse of the former Wye Methodist Church as a community hub in the centre of Wye.

 The Annual Parish Council Meeting (APCM) is normally held during May.
 The APCM is the first of the four statutory meetings of the financial year and the first agenda item is the election of a chair for the year.
 The APCM also decides on the membership of committees and elects a vice-chair.
-During the year ad hoc committees may be appointed for a specific task e.g. to deal with a formal complaint.
+During the year ad hoc committees may be appointed for a specific task, or to deal with a new matter e.g. the Coronation.

 Appointments to external bodies